PoliticalGraveyard.com

 Index to Politicians

-Haggett to Hahm
+Haggett to Hahmann

-HAGGIN (Soundex H250) — See also BRAGGINS, HAEGEN, HAGAN, HAGEN, HAGG, HAGGAR, HAGGARD, HAGGART, HAGGARTY, HAGGERSON, HAGGERTY, HAGGETT, HAGGLAND, HAGGOTT, HANIG, HANNIG, HAUGAN, HAUGEN, HOGAN, HOGEN, HOUGEN, SPRAGGINS.
+HAGGIN (Soundex H250) — See also BRAGGINS, HAEGEN, HAGAN, HAGEN, HAGG, HAGGAR, HAGGARD, HAGGART, HAGGARTY, HAGGERSON, HAGGERTY, HAGGETT, HAGGLAND, HAGGOTT, HANIG, HANNIG, HAUGAN, HAUGEN, HEGGEN, HOGAN, HOGEN, HOUGEN, SPRAGGINS.

 HAGGIN: See also Priestly Haggin McBride